How Mentorship Fosters Inclusion and Professional Development in the Workplace

 “This program has truly exceeded my expectations.
 Throughout my mentorship, I was able to get a great sense of my VP’s journey at AlphaSights and how he grew his own Client Service Operations team.
 It was inspiring and correlated with my ambitions to start my own team within AlphaSights one day.” –Maxwell Kenney, Recruiting Associate in New York

 Many mentor/mentee pairs are made up of one person on our specialist teams and one on our Client Service Team.
 Pairing people who work in different functions help bridge knowledge gaps between teams and facilitates new perspective sharing.
 Associates of all backgrounds benefit from having a senior mentor with an objective stance on their personal career goals that can help their mentees understand how AlphaSights fits into their career ambitions.

 “Micaela helped me gain the confidence I needed to be a better performer.
 She gave sound advice from her experiences that helped me evaluate my career goals and personal growth.
 I know I’ll always be able to turn to her to gain insight from a unique perspective!” – Nicole Trucillo, HR Associate in New York

 Eventually, AlphaSights aims to scale the Mentorship Program on a global level.
 We’re perfecting it first in our North American offices, but we’ll continue to brainstorm scaling strategies and potentially facilitate cross-office mentorship pairs as well.

-Lexi Zavras joined AlphaSights in September 2013 and serves as a Vice President on one of our Consulting Business Units in New York.
+Lexi Zavras joined AlphaSights in September 2013 and served as a Vice President on one of our Consulting Business Units in New York.